 Conserving a chip range

-In this video head of metals conservation Steve Newman explains how a chip range has been conserved before going on display in the new Museum of Liverpool.
+In this video head of metals conservation Steve Newman explains how a chip range was conserved before it went on display in the Museum of Liverpool in 2011.

 Hi, my name is Steve Newman.
 I'm head of metals conservation for National Museums Liverpool.
 Metals conservation work on a very large range of objects for many different curatorial departments and they range from coins, jewellery, medals right through to church silverware, domestic items, lots of decorative metal work and at the moment we are working on a lot of social history items such as household items, white ware from the past few centuries.
 And I'd like to show you today a chip range we've been working on for the Museum of Liverpool.

 It came from Openshaw's chippy in Walton in Liverpool and it was acquired by the museum in 1981/1982.
 It's a fairly tall chip range, it has a large tiled backboard.
 It's smaller than the kind of chip ranges you get in modern chippies, the big stainless steel ones.
 There is no stainless steel on this.
 It's a mix of cast iron end plates and it had a grate in as well so you'd have coal fires either side heating up the big steel vats.

 We worked on it in the past for the Museum of Liverpool Life but we were not able to complete a full treatment of the interior.
 So there is quite a lot of rust on the interior and some damage, weakness, caused by that.

 We are using hand methods, mechanical methods like brushes and various tools to scrape the rust off so we have a thin layer left and then we're using a chemical called tannic acid which converts the rust into a layer that's inactive and helps to prevent more rust.
 Then we put a modern synthetic wax coating on.
 That just helps to protect the steel from any moisture.
 Then we are using very fine polishes on the copper alloy and the brass, just to bring those up.